 The road, Wales Coast Path and Ffestiniog Railway cross Traeth Mawr on an embankment known as the Cob.
-Traeth Mawr means “Large Beach” and is named in the ancient Mabinogi legends (see below).
-The 1890s photo on the right shows part of the view inland from the Cob – click here for our page about the mountains’ names.
+Traeth Mawr means 'Large Beach' and is named in the ancient Mabinogi legends (see below).

-The embankment and associated facilities for control of water allowed a large area of land to be drained permanently and used for agriculture.
+The embankment and associated facilities for control of water allowed a large area of land to be drained and used for agriculture.
 The sea broke through during a storm in 1812.
-Almost 900 men from across North Wales, with more than 700 horses, offered their labour and the gap was closed.
+Almost 900 men from across North Wales, with more than 700 horses, offered their labour and the gap was eventually closed.

 The opening of the Porthmadog bypass road in 2011 relieved the Cob of through traffic and summer-holiday tailbacks.
+The 1890s photo on the right shows part of the view inland from the Cob – click here for our page about the mountains’ names.

 According to The Mabinogi, Traeth Mawr is where two warring sides agreed to settle their conflict by a duel between Pryderi, from South Wales, and Gwydion from the North.
 Gwydion had triggered the conflict by stealing Pryderi’s pigs.
 With the help of his magical powers, he won the duel near Maentwrog, where Pryderi was buried.